 Stereotactic radiotherapy gives radiotherapy from many different angles around the body.
 The beams meet at the tumour.
 This means that the tumour receives a high dose of radiation and the tissues around it receive a much lower dose.
 This lowers the risk of side effects.

-You usually have treatment through a machine called with a linear accelerator (LINAC).
+You usually have treatment through a machine called a linear accelerator (LINAC).
 But you may also have it on a CyberKnife or GammaKnife machine.

-When you have stereotactic radiotherapy and radiosurgery
+When you might have stereotactic radiotherapy and radiosurgery

 Stereotactic radiotherapy and radiosurgery isn’t suitable for everyone.
 You might have this type of treatment if you have a: